CanadianGreg/SF314-52-macOS/README.md

 Display: FHD, 1920x1080

-Storage: PCI-E NVME Intel 600p 256GB
+Storage: PCI-E NVME ADATA SX8200 240GB

-WiFi: Intel Dual Band Wireless-AC 7265
+WiFi: Broadcom DW1560

 ## Note
 Your laptop may or may not have the exact specs as mine.
 Results may vary.
 If you need help, please ask.